$ ./a.out

 nothing to commit, working directory clean

 Don’t panic, but your repository may be in an unworkable state.
-If you aren’t nearing a deadline, come to office hours or ask your question on Piazza, and we’d be happy to help.
+If you aren’t nearing a deadline, come to office hours or ask your question on Edstem, and we’d be happy to help.
 In an emergency scenario, delete your repository and re-clone (you’ll have to add the release as above).
 This will lose any local uncommitted changes.
 Make sure to copy any files you were working on outside the directory, remove and copy them back in

 If you want to learn more about git, there are all but an endless number of tutorials and resources online that can help you.
 Here are some links that can help you out